nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Step 2.
 Returns new `EditCommandParser`.

 -- `EditCommandParser` --
 Step 3.
-Verify that all argument prefixes are present.
+Verify that at least one of the argument prefixes is present.
 Step 4.
-Verify that all argument format is valid.
+Verify that provided arguments are valid.
 Step 5.
 Returns new `EditCommand`.

 -- `EditCommand` --